wolfmanstout/talon-gaze-ocr/README.md

 Required permissions:

-* On Mac, Talon requires the ability to read the screen.
+- On Mac, Talon requires the ability to read the screen.
 As per the [macOS User Guide](https://support.apple.com/guide/mac-help/control-access-to-screen-recording-on-mac-mchld6aa7d23/mac):
   1. Choose Apple menu > System Settings, then click Privacy & Security in the sidebar.
 (You may need to scroll down.)
   2. Click Screen Recording.
   3. Turn screen recording on for Talon.

 Required Python packages:

-* On Mac, all Python package dependencies are present in the `.subtrees` directory so that no pip installations are needed.
+- On Mac, all Python package dependencies are present in the `.subtrees` directory so that no pip installations are needed.
-* On Windows, the Talon OCR API is not yet available, so you will need to run `%APPDATA%\talon\.venv\Scripts\pip.bat install winrt pillow`.
+- On Windows, the Talon OCR API is not yet available, so you will need to run `%APPDATA%\talon\.venv\Scripts\pip.bat install winsdk pillow`.
-* On all platforms, if packages are available through standard pip installation, these will be preferred (e.g. so that faster binary installations can be used.)
+- On all platforms, if packages are available through standard pip installation, these will be preferred (e.g. so that faster binary installations can be used.)

 ## Features: